Cedric-Martz/VibeFoxes/README.md

 - `eval()` usage in code execution (security consideration)
 - Puter.ai may fail moderation for certain prompts
+- Sometimes, Puter.ai returns 404.
+If it happens, please refresh the page and try again.

 ## License

 See LICENSE file for more information.

+## Contribution

+If you want to create a pull request with changes to the project, feel free to do so.
+We will review the pending changes ASAP.

 ## Acknowledgments